 Mr Luiz Inacio Lula da Silva was greeted by roaring crowds as he declared “Brazil is back” in the global climate fight, and vowed to host COP30 in 2025 in the Amazon region.

-The leftist leader made the Egypt climate summit his first visit abroad since winning Brazil’s presidential election in October against right-wing president Jair Bolsonaro, who presided over mounting destruction of the rainforest and refused to hold the 2019 climate summit originally planned for Brazil.
+The leftist leader made the Egypt climate summit his first visit abroad since winning his country’s presidential election in October against right-wing president Jair Bolsonaro, who had presided over mounting destruction of the rainforest and refused to hold the 2019 climate summit originally planned for Brazil.

 On Monday, Brazil also joined Indonesia and the Democratic Republic of Congo in launching a partnership to cooperate on forest preservation.
 The trilateral alliance was negotiated over a decade of on-off talks that continued even as the countries’ national forest policies and leaderships changed.
 They are expected to press rich nations to pay for forest preservation.